rafaelcassaro/countries-api-react/README.md

 # ABOUT
-A website that consumes datas from a public country api and save on a card.
+A website that consumes countries data from a public api and save on a card.

 API:
 https://restcountries.com/